Ask a Question

 Pricing

-Included 3 nights accommodation in shared rooms, all meals from lunch on arrival day until lunch on departure day, 4 days of riding as per the itinerary.
+Included 6 nights' accommodation in shared rooms, all meals from dinner on arrival day until lunch on departure day, (2 courses at lunch and 3 courses at dinner), 5 days of riding as per the itinerary, castle entrance fees, transfers during the ride.

 Extras